Sam-Radnus/Rayven/README.md

-# django-chat
+# Rayven
-A chatting app made with django-rest-framework, django-signal &amp; react.js
+A B2C chat app made with django-rest-framework, django-signal &amp; react.js

 # Installation Process
 To install this app please follow this below steps: